ab604/lung-neoantigen-supplement/README.md

 | `rank_percent`                                                | The percentage rank score.
 Lower is better.                                                                                                                                                                                   |
 +---------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-: pVACseq predictions Tables S2 and S3 variables {#tbl-supp-02-03}
+: pVACseq predictions Tables S2 and S3 variables

 ## Supplementary Material 4: Tested neoantigens

 Supplementary Material 4 is Table S4, a `csv` file with 70 rows and 17 column variables for the neoantigen peptide predictions tested by IFN-𝛄 ELISPOT.
-Each row in Table S4 represents one neoantigen peptide and its wildtype equivalent and @tbl-supp-04 contains descriptions of the values contained in each column of Table S4.
+Each row in Table S4 represents one neoantigen peptide and its wildtype equivalent and the table below contains descriptions of the values contained in each column of Table S4.

 |                      |                                                                                                                 |
 |----------------------|-----------------------------------------------------------------------------------------------------------------|